 7. L52 Full face Street Helmet

-The technical fabric comfort liner ensures comfort, so you can wear the helmet for long stretches of riding.
+The technical fabric liner ensures maximum comfort, so you can wear the helmet without fatigue, no matter how long your ride is.
 The liner features cheek pads that have been cut from a single, solid piece of high-quality foam.

 The foam has been cut with 3D laser technology to ensure a perfect fit with zero “hot spots”.
 This liner is fully removable, so you can take it out and wash it, for the sake of safe health practices.
 The appropriate method of cleaning the liner is to hand-wash and air-dry.

 - Built-in, drop-down sunshield

 - Weighs 3.62 pounds

 Riding in the sun will get your hot and stuffy, especially on long stretches of road.
 To keep you cool and comfortable, this helmet has a ventilation system.
 This system has fully adjustable intake and exhaust vents.